adrn/rewinder/README.md

 Rewinder
 ========

-Measure the Galactic potential with stellar streams.
+Infer the Galactic potential with stellar streams.